1.4 Approved Calculators & Test-Day Logistics

 At the Pearson VUE center you must present a current, unexpired, government-issued photo ID (passport, driver's license, or equivalent).
 The name on the ID must exactly match the name in your NCEES registration; a mismatch can forfeit your appointment and fee.
 Plan to:

-• Store all personal items — phone, watch, bag, notes — in the provided locker.
-Nothing personal goes to your seat.
+- Store all personal items — phone, smartwatch, bag, notes, food — in the provided locker.
+Nothing personal goes to your seat except the approved calculator and your ID.

-• Pass a security check, which may include a palm-vein or signature scan and pocket inspection.
+- Pass a security check, which may include a palm-vein or signature scan, pocket inspection, and a check of your calculator and (often) eyeglasses.

 Scratch work at the test center